Letter-braiding: bridging combinatorial group theory and topology: Free groups

 where $\sim$ glues the endpoints of the intervals in order to get a circle, but with orientation determined by the sign of the respective letter, as indicated by the following examples:

-The first segment $0\to 1$ does not correspond to a letter and is always oriented in increasing order.
-We refer to it as the \emph{standard segment}.
+Note that the first segment $0\to 1$ does not correspond to a letter and is always oriented in increasing order -- we refer to it as the \emph{standard segment}.

-Let $|s| = |s^{-1}| = s$ for every $s\in S$.
-There is a canonical simplicial map $\tilde{w}$ from $ S^1(\tilde{w})_\bullet$ to the wedge of circles $ (X_S)_\bullet$, sending the $i$-th segment to the circle indexed by $|\tilde{w}(i)|\in S$.
-The orientation of the segment matches that of the target circle.
+Denote $|s| = |s^{-1}| = s$ for every $s\in S$.
+Then there is a canonical simplicial map $\tilde{w}\maps S^1(\tilde{w})\to X_S$, sending the $i$-th segment to the circle indexed by $|\tilde{w}(i)|\in S$ (the orientation of the segment must match that of the target circle).
 The (unlabeled) standard segment is collapsed onto the basepoint.
 We abuse notation\footnote{Maps from simplicial circles to $X_S$ are in obvious bijection with words in $S\cup S^{-1}$.
 Here we insist that all such maps start with a collapsed standard segment for reasons that will become apparent next.} and refer to this simplicial map by $\tilde{w}$.